 Each of these six-month projects is funded with a $2,000 grant, with work scheduled to begin in 2017.
 A U.S. graduate student with related expertise will be matched to each project, to provide additional agricultural knowledge and support for local goals.

 “We are pleased to build new relationships with local organizations, with support from our innovative Trellis Fund program,” said Elizabeth Mitcham, director of the Horticulture Innovation Lab at the University of California, Davis.
 “We believe this model, which links knowledgeable U.S. university students with local, on-the-ground practitioners, can help further extend horticultural expertise to farmers nearby.”

-Below is a copy of the Horticulture Innovation Lab’s email newsletter, in case you are not already a subscriber.
-If you would like to receive this email newsletter in the future (including notifications of our future funding opportunities), please subscribe.
-You can also browse our past newsletters.
-Thanks for reading!
+Below is a copy of the Horticulture Innovation Lab’s email newsletter.
+If you are interested in receiving this newsletter in your Inbox, please subscribe.
+You can also browse our past newsletters here.
+Thank you for reading.

 Hello there!
 With the school year starting and fiscal year closing, we have entered a busy time of year for our program with many new opportunities, partners to meet, reports to write, and events to attend.
 Without further ado, here is the latest news from the Horticulture Innovation Lab.
 Please consider sharing highlights with your colleagues.

 Editor’s note: Meagan Terry, UC Davis junior specialist and project manager for MásRiego, reports from Guatemala on the opening events for the Horticulture Innovation Lab’s new project there, which promotes drip irrigation and conservation agriculture.

 After months of planning and a week of events, our new MásRiego project now has a team ready to work, and together we have officially launched the project.
 Here are some details about our recent training and launch event.

 The Horticulture Innovation Lab has selected Erin McGuire to serve as the program’s new associate director.